Innovate-With-Meet/Project_Mishop/README.md

 Backend (Server & API): Django + Django Rest Framework(to serve predictions as JSON) (API) + Model Prediction Code Use ML model saved via joblib or pickle.

 <h3> define the features and workflow of the application </h3>
+Ideas: Their Are 4 targeted user in the ecosystem:
+1.)
+Forest Dept,
+2.)
+Fire Dept,
+3.)
+Police Dept,
+4.)
+Public Authority,
+5.)
+Local End User.

+The Every User Has their own Needs, Dashboards, Notifications, Updates,

+Use cases: validate the confirm fire incidents and avoid the rumeor via satelite imageing and close cordination with the other agency.

+WorkFlow: First Done the Main Components For Fire Prediction by location: after that Add User.